Thursday, December 29, 2011

 prevented us from almost freezing ourselves up

-a power outage that lasted for for several days.)
+(there was a power outage that lasted for for several days.)

 We cooked on the big, flat deeply black top of this box